serkancagman/serkancagman/README.md

 ## Hey

-### I'm Serkan Çağman a Jr. Front End Developer in Istanbul 🇹🇷 🇲🇩
+### I'm Serkan Çağman a Front End Developer in Istanbul 🇹🇷 🇲🇩

  <p> 💻   I am a self-taught developer with a background.
 I have with a passion for creating beautiful and functional websites.